| return to the project page

 Questions or Comments

 If you have any questions, problems, or comments about your project or this web site, please feel free to contact me.
 I also enjoy receiving feedback from the Scouts, Scouters, and parents who are using this guide.
+I make revisions based on your comments and questions, so help me help other Scouts with your input.

 Author: